-Lucio is a Product Design leader with more than 20 years of experience.
+Lucio is a Product Design leader with more than 20 years of experience in Interaction Design and Product Development.
 In the last 10 years he focused on UX projects at the intersection of digital security, predictive analytics and artificial intelligence.
-Lucio is currently exploring how security technologies will allow people in the future to expand their freedom of information, and owning their digital identity.
-Lucio's interest is to build the next generation of enterprise solutions in the areas of cloud security, data center virtualization, and wearable computing.
+Lucio is currently exploring how security technologies will allow people in the future to expand their freedom of information, and protect their digital identity.
+Lucio's interest is to build the next generation of enterprise solutions in the areas of cloud security, data center, and wearable computing.

 Prior to Inpulse he led product design teams for Fortune 500 companies and early stage startups including: Vmware (Dell Technologies), HPE, Nimble Storage (acquired by HPE), and Sysdig inc. At Sysdig he led the design team to re-invent the user experience for the cloud native application security platform including auditing, compliance, detection, and prevention features.
 At VMware he managed a team of 18 designers and was in charge of three major platforms: Project Dimension (VMC on Dell), Project Olympus (Tanzu), and New Workloads Control Platform (Project Pacific).
 When originally hired at Vmware he was tasked of building the UX development structure and processes for the vSphere, VCD and VSAN Product Design team.
 The effort included establishing new strategies, introducing agile methodologies, and digital tools in order to increase product design quality and optimize cross-functional collaboration.